imrafaelmerino/json-values/README.md

 Trampoline in case you want to do some _head and tail_ programming, and you should!
 Because, first, it's fun and second and more important, it makes the code more declarative, concise, and easy to reason about.
- My experience says that the more difficult the task is, the more benefit you'll get using this approach; however, sometimes a simple loop is enough and more transparent.
+ My experience says that the more difficult the task is, the more benefit you'll get using this approach; however, sometimes a simple loop is simpler and more transparent.

 #### REQUIREMENTS
 * Java 8 or greater.